-A type of flatbread that is popularly used as a side, snack, or even as sandwich bread.
+A type of leavened Italian flatbread similar to pizza that is popularly used as a side, snack, or even as sandwich bread.
 Flatbread, in general, can either be unleavened or leavened.
 This means it’s made without yeast or with it.
-Focaccia is a type of leavened flatbread and is very similar to pizza bread.

 - Favorite Fresh Herbs

 - Black Olives